By DebbieH 26 May 2020 9 min read

 If you choose to include a personal statement, this should sit under your basic information.
 It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to the company.
 They are similar in nature to a cover letter, just shorter – usually a few sentences.

-It’s not mandatory to include this section, but with recruiters spending on average 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
+It’s not mandatory to include this section, but with recruiters spending, on average, 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
 They are particularly useful in a competitive industry, like aviation, as they are the perfect way to grab the recruiter’s attention in a pile of hundreds of CVs.

 Avoid writing a generic CV – we can’t stress this enough – to everyone – if you want to get noticed, you must tailor your personal statement to the company you’re applying for.
 Aim for something similar to this if you were applying for cabin crew roles, for example, and try to add in mentions of your skillset.